surmwill/recycler_unity/README.md

 - Differently sized entries
 - Dynamically sized entries (dimensions that change over time)
 - Auto-calculated dimensions with `LayoutGroups` and `ContentSizeFitters`
-- Endcap (an optional distinct entry that comes at the very end of the list)
+- Endcap (an optional unique entry that comes at the very end of the list)
 - Scrolling to any index, on-screen or off-screen
 - Immediately jumping to any index, on-screen or off-screen
 - Lifecycle methods for entries: when they're bound, recycled, and their visibility changes